mrbusche/backseatfan.com/_posts/2010-08-11-bench-clearing-brawl-at-reds-vs-cardinals-game.md

   <blockquote>
     <p>
-      &#8220;I'd play against these guys with one leg.
-We have to beat these guys,&#8221; Phillips told the DDN. &#8220;I hate the Cardinals.
-All they do is [complain] and moan about everything, all of them. &#8230; I really hate the Cardinals.
+      "I'd play against these guys with one leg.
+We have to beat these guys," Phillips told the DDN.
+"I hate the Cardinals.
+All they do is [complain] and moan about everything, all of them. ?
+I really hate the Cardinals.
 Compared to the Cardinals, I love the Chicago Cubs.
-Let me make this clear: I hate the Cardinals.&#8221;
+Let me make this clear: I hate the Cardinals."
     </p>
   </blockquote>